 Microbes are living things and need water to survive.
 That’s why the inoculant contains water.
-The sugar is food for the microbes and is usually in the form of molasses.
-You can think of the bran like a house for the microbes or something for them to live on.
+Sugar is food for microbes and is usually in the form of molasses.
+You can think of the bran as a house for the microbes or something for them to live on.

-You can make your own bokashi bran at home by buying all the ingredients separately, mixing them together, and letting them sit for 2-3 weeks.
+You can make your own bokashi bran at home by buying all the ingredients separately, mixing them, and letting them sit for 2-3 weeks.
 Check out the video below to see a great DIY example.

 The downside to homemade bokashi bran is you can never be sure of the quality of the final product.
 And in my experience, batches can fail for no apparent reason.
 I prefer to buy my bokashi bran ready-made because it’s less hassle.

 The ready-made stuff comes dried, so the microbes are dormant, allowing the bran to be stored.
 When you mix the dried bran with your food scraps, the moisture will rehydrate it and activate the microbes.

 Bokashi fermentation is a simple process with only a few steps.
 From start to finish, the bokashi process takes 4-6 weeks, but only 1-2 days of that requires work.

 Here are the four steps you need to follow for successful bokashi.

 1. Fill your bokashi bin with food waste, making sure the bokashi bran is well mixed throughout

 You can throw all your food scraps into the bokashi bin, including things you can’t usually compost like meat, dairy, and bones.
 With bokashi, absolutely nothing goes to waste.

 The only things to avoid are lots of liquid, which can drown the microbes, and excessive oil/grease.